 3. You Can’t Chat or You’ll Get Fired

 No one I spoke to said that you’re not allowed to chat.
-When I go into my local store employees are always chatting with one another about some new thing they received in-stock or about what song is playing on the store’s music system or about some class they attended, etc… However, it is a pretty busy environment, so if you’re chatting when you should be educating*guest* then you might get reprimanded.
+When I go into my local store employees are always chatting with one another about some new thing they received in-stock or about what song is playing on the store’s music system or about some class they attended, etc… However, it is a pretty busy environment, so if you’re chatting when you should be educating* a guest* then you might get reprimanded.
 Educating= talking about the features of products in an attempt to sell them.
 Guests= customers.

 In this “Ranked” article, they link to this article by someone who worked at Lululemon who talks about gossipping, but not about “chatting.”
 Here’s what she says about gossipping, which, in my opinion, is not akin to chatting.
 “Background conversation (i.e. gossiping) will get you fired.”
 The word ‘chatting’ is not mentioned anywhere in her article.